Programming-Training-And-Practice/architecture-design-main-information/microservice-architecture.md

 * Difficult to maintain transaction safety.
 * Tough to track data across various boundaries.
 * Difficult to code between services.
+* Integration testing can be difficult
+* Deployments are more complex.
+Rather than one application to deploy, you now have many.
+* Operational cost with each service - Each service is a small application
+* Needs own repo, own deployment process, own database, etc
+* Additional hardware resources - Additional services need additional hardware to run on